The focus of both awards is aligned with the Summit's theme:

 He champions equity of outcomes from cancer as shown by large government investment into areas such as brain cancer, rare cancers, and genomics.
 He champions new areas of treatment with establishment of the Sydney Comprehensive Children’s Cancer Centre, and the National Centre for Cellular Immunotherapy among others.
 He is a passionate advocate against smoking and for improving outcomes from lung cancer, establishing the recent enquiry into lung cancer screening in Australia (which recommended screening) and banning nicotine vaping without prescription.
 He is committed to putting the patient at the centre of cancer care and most recently has funded the development of a national Australian cancer plan.

 Paul Kagame is the President of the Republic of Rwanda.
 He served as Chair of the AU from 2018 to 2019 and chaired the East African Community from 2018-2021.
 President Kagame continues to lead the AU Institutional reforms and serves as the AU Champion for Domestic Health Financing.
 Beginning in 1990, as commander of the forces of the Rwandan Patriotic Front (RPF), he led the struggle to liberate Rwanda.
 The RPF halted the Genocide against the Tutsi in 1994, which claimed over a million victims.
-The hallmarks of President Kagame’s administration are peace and reconciliation, women’s empowerment, promotion of investment and entrepreneurship, and access to information technology, a cause he also champions as Co-Chair of the Broadband Commission for Sustainable Development.

 Under HE President Kagame’s leadership, the healthcare system in Rwanda has recognized the necessity of providing the critical screening, treatment and care services for cancer patients, as the burden of cancer continues to increase in the country and in the region.
 Despite the country’s low GDP per capita, Rwanda has search seek for partners and has invested in providing quality cancer care and treatment to its people – treatment that is often considered too expensive for low-income countries to provide.
 HE President Kagame has played an instrumental role in promoting access to diagnostics as well as in fostering the demand and supply of vaccines to screen for or prevent cancer.
 Rwanda’s achievement of 93% coverage for the HPV vaccine for girls is testament to his commitment to preventing suffering from cancer.
 It is also proof of his ability to coordinate various sectors within the country including the health, education, and security sectors, with the betterment of health at the center of the agenda.